MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### VPN

-To confirm if a specific third-party VPN supports Arm-based Windows 10 or Windows 11 PCs, contact the VPN provider.
+To confirm if a specific VPN supports Arm-based Windows 10 or Windows 11 PCs, contact the VPN provider.

 ## Feature summary for Arm-based Surface devices